electricimp/UBloxM8N/Parser/README.md

 No initialization is needed to use the parser, which is implemented as a table that is accessed via the global variable *UbxMsgParser*.

-There is [on helper method](#class-methods) available to convert the integer latitude and longitude values returned by UBX methods to a decimal degree string, a more common form for this data.
+There is [one helper method](#class-methods) available to convert the integer latitude and longitude values returned by UBX methods to a decimal degree string, a more common foramt for this data.

-The remaining slots in the parser table are identified by 16-bit integers: the UBX message class ID.
+The remaining slots in the parser table are identified by 16-bit integers: the UBX class message ID.
 For example, to parse the payload of a UBX message of type NAV_PVT, you would call:

 ```squirrel
 local result = UbxMsgParser[0x0107](payload);